 That does not mean that ALL DUI roadblocks are LEGAL, because a myriad of factual issues and technical problems can doom sobriety checkpoints and lead to TOTAL dismissal of a DUI arrest (and other criminal charges made by that same arrest) made at an unconstitutional DUI checkpoint.
 For DUI attorneys, being able to defend an accused client at one of these unpopular GA driver’s license check locations offers a BETTER chance of getting a DUI dismissed, or possibly having the DUI reduced to reckless driving.
 By virtue of no bad driving or traffic offense being observed by police, these sobriety checkpoint cases are easier to win, since proof of impairment must come from other evidence.

 When a case is totally dismissed for a 4th Amendment violation for the DUI checkpoint, the pending driving under the influence charge is eliminated.
-If the DUI dismissed is a DUI first offense, a second DUI offense, a 3rd DUI, or a tenth DUI, the criminal defense attorney wins the client’s case, when the whole criminal case gets dismissed.
+If the DUI dismissed is a lawyers for DUI, a second DUI offense, a 3rd DUI, or a tenth DUI, the criminal defense attorney wins the client’s case, when the whole criminal case gets dismissed.
 Plus, if drugs or other contraband items of any type were found in your pockets, center console, or elsewhere in your vehicle during the inventory search, the illegality of the particular DUI checkpoint also causes those related felony or misdemeanor criminal charges to be thrown out, too.

 If you were arrested at a DUI checkpoint anywhere in GA, you need to contact our 24-hour lawyers.
 Police check points can be established in Georgia county or city.
 The phone call is FREE and the professional DUI case review is FREE.
 CALL (404) 567-5515.
 Like hiring a surgeon to replace a hip, you want someone who does this surgery EVERY day.
 Trial experience in winning roadblocks is an important criteria for hiring a drunk driving lawyer.